-It is important to protect old growth forests.
+It is important to protect old-growth forests.
 An old-growth forest is a forest where the trees have never been harvested.
 Old-growth forests contain a diverse mix of tree species of various ages which provide unique wildlife ecosystems.
 Not all of the trees in an old-growth forest are actually old.
-All trees have a finite life span and they die of natural causes when their time comes.
+Trees have a finite life span and they die of natural causes when their time comes.
 Not all large mature trees are oldgrowth.
 Most large trees that are harvested for timber come from second and third growth forests.
-There are actually very few surviving old-growth forests in the United States and most of them are in National Forests that are protected from logging operations.
+There are actually very few surviving old-growth forests in the United States and most of them are in National Forests and are protected from logging operations.
+Of course, that is not true in Canada where much of the timber does come from old-growth forests.

 The science and technology of managing forests and harvesting trees is called "silviculture."
-Foresters have developed a variety of silvicultural strategies for managing a forest.
+Foresters have developed a variety of silvicultural strategies for managing forests.
 Every forest has a unique blend of tree species, soil conditions, terrain, and climate.
 The strategy that is most appropriate for a particular forest depends on the site conditions and the type of trees being grown.
 Some tree species love full sun and are intolerant of shade, such as Douglas Fir, Eastern White Pine, and Oak.
 Other tree species love the shade and avoid full sun, such as Maple, Hemlock, and Spruce.